chiaragerosa/chiaragerosa.github.io/_pages/about.md

 Prior to that, I worked on improving collaborations between science and policy actors to contribute to the development of evidence-based policies.

-Aside from policy, I'm interested in evolutionary psychology and like to think about social dynamics and human relationships.
+Aside from policy, I'm interested in evolutionary psychology and like to think about and discuss social dynamics and human relationships.

 I also enjoy cooking, swimming, boxing, writing up reflections and spending time dancing and exploring with loved ones.
 Recently, I've also picked up pole dance and mixing music.